siddharthroy12/DSA-Notes/Readme.md

 Here we have a function that does two things:
     - Get the index of an element
-    - Get the sum of first three element
+    - Get the sum of the first three elements

 You might think that the Big O of this function is O(n) + O(3) = O(n+3).
-But we don't count the constant numbers like 3 because if the number of elements is 1000 then having extra 3 operation doesn't matter to us, so we remove the constant and this becomes O(n).
+But we don't count the constant numbers like 3 because if the number of elements is 1000 then having an extra 3 operation doesn't matter to us, so we remove the constant and this becomes O(n).

 > In big tech we often work with big amount of data